Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 \subsubsection{Flow-field Clustering}

 After the PCA pre-processor, each $\vec{\boldsymbol{\Phi}}$ field is represented in a low-dimensional form suitable for clustering.
-The weighted activation pictures in each $S_k$, were reshaped into column vectors and sorted into two clusters (the highest number of clusters that produces unique phase-averaged weighted activation profiles) via a hierarchical clustering algorithm with a Ward linkage method \citep{ward1963} to minimize variance and a Euclidian distance metric.
-We utilized the implementation within the MATLAB \emph{clusterdata} function.
+While a few of the $\boldsymbol{A_\#}$ contained multiple $S_k$ (i.e., common PCA modes were calculated for segment pairs as shown in Figure \ref{segsbreakdown}), each $S_k$ was clustered separately after PCA pre-processing.
+This approach was taken because each $S_k$ is an independent data set (e.g., $n=1$ in $S_a$ is unrelated to $n=1$ in $S_b$).
+The weighted activation pictures in each $S_k$ (each weighted activation picture encoding the flow-field dynamics over 1 cycle), were reshaped into column vectors and sorted into one of two clusters via a hierarchical clustering algorithm utilizing a Ward linkage method (employing a Euclidian distance metric) to minimize variance within a cluster \citep{ward1963}.
+We utilized the implementation within the MATLAB ``clusterdata'' function.
+From this, each of the 139 turbine cycles for each flow segment are associated with one of two clusters.
+Two clusters were prescribed because this corresponded to the maximum number of clusters that produced unique cluster-averaged weighted activation profiles (phase average of all profiles within a cluster).
+In other words, if more than two clusters were prescribed, two or more of the cluster-averaged profiles were almost identical.